-Michael Luchkiw is a partner at DeCotiis.
+Michael Luchkiw is an Equity Partner at DeCotiis.
 He is a member of the Executive Committee, and Chair of the firm's Environmental Law and Green practice groups.
 He joined the firm in 1987.

 For over 30 years, Mr. Luchkiw's practice has focused on counseling clients in environmental and land use matters.
 He provides advice and counsel in the applicability of, and strategies for, obtaining nearly every form of state and Federal environmental permit for large, complex projects.
 He has counseled proponents of manufacturing facilities, energy facilities, wastewater treatment plants, residential, commercial and industrial facilities in identifying and obtaining environmental permits necessary to ensure successful project completion.
 In particular, Mr. Luchkiw has extensive experience with environmental land use regulation issues relating to development in environmentally sensitive areas.
 He has coupled this experience with his knowledge of New Jersey's Land Use laws at the municipal, as well as State (Hackensack Meadowlands District; New Jersey Highlands; New Jersey Pinelands) levels to counsel clients on matters relating to property development and preservation.